 Have you been dreaming of a bright, white smile?
 Are your teeth showing signs of discoloration and yellowing?
 Are your teeth beginning to show your age?
 If you answered yes to any of these questions, Golsen Family Dentistry is here to help.
-As part of our Alpharetta cosmetic dentistry services, we provide teeth whitening in office or as a take home kit.
-Both methods are effective and safe, and we guarantee you will see a difference in your smile.
+As part of our Alpharetta cosmetic dentistry services, we provide professional teeth whitening in office or as a take home kit.
+Both teeth whitening treatment methods are effective and safe, and we guarantee you will see a difference in your smile.

 For our patients who would prefer to gradually whiten their smile, we offer a teeth whitening kit that can be done at home.
 The treatment takes about two weeks to see a brighter smile.
 We can also fine tune the number of applications to give you the whitest smile possible.

 Brushing and flossing are regular ways to keep your teeth bright, white and in good condition.
 Still, if you might think your smile is lacking some radiance or is more yellow than it used to be, you’re not alone.
 When the American Academy of Cosmetic Dentistry asked people what they ‘d most like to improve about their smile, the most common reply was whiter teeth.
 The American Association of Orthodontists also found that nearly 90% of patients asked for tooth whitening.